20 people found this helpful

 - 1 tablespoon of lemon juice or white vinegar

-When it comes to cleaning aluminium in the garden you should do it on a day that’s neither very hot nor very cold.
-So, almost any day in the UK.
+When it comes to cleaning aluminium in the garden, you should do it on a day that’s not too hot and not too cold.
+Here’s what you’re going to need if you want the best way to clean aluminium garden furniture:

 What you’ll need